 Add the broth and bread cubes.
 Just mix everything together, taking note as to whether the bread looks dry.
 If it does, add a bit more liquid.
 Depending on the type of bread you’ve used, you might find yourself adding close to a cup more broth.

-Bake the stuffing.
-We bake our stuffing covered in a 350° F oven for 30 minutes, and then uncover it and bake another 10 minutes.
+Bake this stuffing covered in a 350° F oven for 30 minutes, and then uncover it and bake another 10 minutes.
 This makes sure that the middle stays soft and moist and that the top gets a little color and is crisp.

 This mushroom stuffing is absolutely delicious as written, but that doesn’t mean that there aren’t a few changes you can make so that it is your own.
 Here are a few suggestions: